hnakayam/egret2-usb/TAS-P-001.md

 # USB Packet capture

 2 USB capture files at this point: these capture files are taken using Total Phase / Beagle USB 480 capture device.
-You can download .tdc file viewer (Datacenter Software) from their download site (with free e-mail addrress registeration)
+You can download .tdc file viewer (Datacenter Software) from their download site (with free e-mail address registeration)

 https://www.totalphase.com/products/data-center/